drumnickydrum/sequencer/README.md

 - Bottom scrolling is apparent now with purple background and animating white chevrons.
 - Load and Save are separate tabs in the popup screen.
 - \*\*\* NEXT:
-  - `sound-edit-` close button as top left
+  - `sound-edit` close button as top left
   - all button & action states
   - horizontal mobile layout
   - desktop layout